caltechlibrary/newt/README.md

 ## Motivation

-Over the last several decade web applications became very complex.
+Over the last several decades web applications became very complex.
 This complexity is expensive in terms of reliability, enhancement, bug fixes and software sustainability.

 > A brief historic detour to set context

 Databases have been used to generate web pages since the early web.
 Databases are well suited to managing data.
 When the web became dynamic, databases continued to be use for data persistence.
-The web as an application was born and proceeded to eat all the venerable green screen systems it could find.
-When that was complete it continued to engorge itself until we have the web today and along with a problematic surveillance economy.
-Somewhere in that time frame the web became a good platform for providing useful organizational software.
+By 1993 the web as an application platform was born[^2] and with it a good platform for providing useful organizational software.

-> moving forward in time

-In the 1990s the Open Source databases of choice were MySQL and Postgres.
-Neither MySQL or Postgres spoke HTTP (the protocol the web runs on).
+By the mid 1990s the Open Source databases, MySQL and Postgres, were the popular choice for building web applications.
+It is important to note neither MySQL or Postgres spoke HTTP[^3].
 To solve this problem many people wrote software in languages like Perl, PHP and Python that ran inside the popular web server software called Apache.
 It was a pain to setup but once setup relatively easy to build things that relied on databases.
 This led the web to explode with bespoke systems for curating and distributing web content.
 By the late 1990s and the early 2000s the practice of "mashing up" sites (i.e. content reuse) became the rage.
 As this increased in popularity web systems specialized further to cater to reuse.
-[Yahoo Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes) was a very interesting expression of the "mashup culture".
-The basic concept was to "data feeds" and combined them into a useful human friendly web pages.
-Specialization has continued.
+[Yahoo Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes) was a very interesting expression of the "mashup culture"[^4].
+Specialization has continued every sense.
 Some of these systems have become less bespoke.
-Eventual bespoke systems gave way to common use cases.
-Common use cases lead to "off the shelf" programs.
-A good example is Apache's [Solr](https://solr.apache.org) search engine.
+Eventual bespoke systems gave way to common use cases[^5].
+A good example of a common use case is Apache's [Solr](https://solr.apache.org) search engine.
+Another example was the in-house bespoke content systems gave way to systems like [Drupal](https://drupal.org) and [WordPress](https://wordpress.org).

+[^2]: Web applications proceeded to eat all the venerable green screen systems they could find.
+Eventually they and their corporate sponsors invented the surveillance economy we have today.
+Sometimes "good ideas" have terrible consequences.
+Making it easier to produce custom web applications should always be done keeping in mind the necessity for humane and inclusive use.
+Newt can be both part of a solution but also be used to exacerbate human problems.

+[^3]: HTTP being the protocol the communicates with.
+Essentially at the time RDBMS spoke a dialect of SQL as the unifying language.
+The web of the time understood HTML and to a certain degree XML.
+By 2000 people were looking for something simpler than XML to move structured data about.
+[JSON](https://en.wikipedia.org/wiki/JSON) quickly became the answer.

+[^4]: The basic concept was to make it easy to work with "data feeds" and combined them into a useful human friendly web pages.
+It even included a visual programming language to make it friendly to the non-programmer crowd.

+[^5]: If a use case is solved reliably enough it becomes "off the shelf" software.

 > fast forward to 2024, context set

-The back end of web applications can largely be assemble from off the shelf software.
-While middleware has grown large and complex that can be viewed as a by product of inertia and the assumption that what is good for "Google Scale" is good for everyone.
+Much of the back end of web applications can largely be assemble from off the shelf software.
+Middleware however remains complex.
+I believe this to be a by product of inertia in software development practices and the assumption that what is good for "Google Scale" is good for everyone.

 I think a radical simplification is due.
 Most software doesn't need to scale that large.
 Even in the research and LAS communities we don't routinely write software that scales as large as [Zenodo](https://zenodo.org/).
 We don't typically support tens of thousands of simultaneous users.
 If you accept that premise then we can focus our efforts around orchestrating off the shelf components and put our remaining development efforts into improving the human experience of using our software.

-A big key to simplification is realizing that the middleware no longer needs to be responsible for managing data models, access and users, data transformation and doesn't need to be bespoke.
-If you can configure the data routes and your data models the rest could become turn key.
+A big key to simplification is realizing that the middleware no longer needs to be responsible for managing data models, access control and users or data transformation.
+There is no requirement for being bespoke.
+If you can configure the data routes and your data models the rest can become turn key.

-## Off the shelf delivers
+## Off the shelf deliverables

 - Postgres combined with PostgREST gives you an out of the box JSON API for managing data
 - Solr gives you a powerful, friendly, JSON API for search and discovery